Understanding Utah's Age of Consent: A practical guide

 -

 Romeo and Juliet Laws (Limited Application): While Utah lacks a broad Romeo and Juliet law, there might be limited circumstances where the prosecution may exercise discretion depending on the specific facts of the case involving minors close in age.
-However, relying on such leniency is unwise, and the outcome is not guaranteed.
+That said, relying on such leniency is unwise, and the outcome is not guaranteed.
 It is crucial to always act within the bounds of the law.

 -